midnight-sway-atomic-admin/Midnight-Sway-Atomic/readme.txt

 (d) install Privacy Badger, Ublock Origin, and NoScript;

-(e) enable custom .css in Firefox by setting "toolkit.legacyUserProfileCustomizations.stylesheets" to "true" in about:config;
+(e) enable custom CSS in Firefox by setting "toolkit.legacyUserProfileCustomizations.stylesheets" to "true" in about:config;

 (f) keep "browser.bookmarks.editDialog.showForNewBookmarks" set to "true" in about:config; the checkbox for this setting and the associated text has been removed from the actual "Add Bookmark" popup.